craigduncanlab/markup-languages/README.md

 (c) 29 January 2020 Craig Duncan

-# Intro
+# Introduction

-This is a definition for two markup languages I have created (and are still in development) that are useful when chained together in a text translation pipeline.
+This document contains a definition for the two markup languages I have created (and which are still in development).

 The languages are:

  - Plain Markup Language (PML)
  - Styled Markup Language (SML)

+Presently, PML and SML and are useful when chained together in a sequence to translate PML text files into .doxc files.

+In brief, you write simple documents in the 'PML' text format (example here) and then by running one or more programs, you can convert that into .docx files.
+There is an intermediate markup format used called Styled Markup Language (SML).

+I have provided a simple example of my implementation in python, used within the Visual Studio Code text editor in [this note](/VisualStudioCode/README.md)

+# How it works

+The proposed workflow and implementation in python is:

+- Conversion of .pml text files to .sml text ; using pml2sml
+- Conversion of .sml text to OOXML and ultimately to .docx : using sml2docx.py

+The purpose of translating PML to SML first is to allow some automated algorithms to make the task of inserting markup easier for writers.
+The purpose of SML is to convert style codes to the more complicated OOXML format which is needed to make Word (.docx) files.

+Also, by writing in PML and markup up comments (notes), this can easily be turned on or off for the purpose of the finished .docx document.

+Another feature of PML/SML is to be able to insert document breaks - allowing you to produce more than one .docx file from a single PML script file.

+# Definitions

+Both PML and SML are markup languages, but PML has far less markup definitions.
+This does mean, however, that a PML to SML translator may have more work (translation algorithms) to do.

 SML is a markup language that specifies the styles for output, in a precise line-by-line fashion (suitable for .OOXML and .docx for example).